Explore the complex dynamics of change in tropical Costa Rica

 - Spanish Language and Culture

-This course emphasizes language acquisition through conversation, grammar, and contextualized vocabulary acquisition with an emphasis on Costa Rican and Latin American culture.
-Students will be assessed and placed according to their level; advanced placement emphasizes Latin American literature, translation, and writing.
-Additionally, students will receive assistance in developing research tools in Spanish and in translating their own writings.
+This course, offered at multiple levels, emphasizes language acquisition through conversation, grammar, and contextualized vocabulary acquisition with an emphasis on Costa Rican and Latin American culture.

-This course focuses on the complex relationship between human health and development in the tropics.
-Using case studies and a variety of guiding frameworks (biocultural, human rights, and public health), the course will explore ways that humans interact with the tropical environment in the context of development and globalization, and how these interactions influence human health.
+Using case studies and a variety of guiding frameworks (biocultural, human rights, and public health), this course explores ways that humans interact with the tropical environment in the context of development and globalization, and how these interactions influence human health.
 Students will learn about specific health topics within a local context through a team research project.

 - Field Methods in Tropical Ecology

 Targeting natural/biological science majors, this course explores topics of tropical ecology (biodiversity, cloud forest ecosystems and others) in greater depth, with emphasis placed on learning research methodologies that can be used in field-based or laboratory research.
 This course has a prerequisite of one course in biology or ecology with a lab or field studies component.
 (This course will fulfill a distribution requirement, with lab, in Group II.)